 Do I need to make a reservation to take a ranger-led tour?

 No. Scheduled guided tours are filled on a first-come first-served basis each operating day.
 Advance reservations are not available for groups of fewer than ten (10) visitors.
-Ranger-led tours are scheduled for 10 a.m., 11 a.m., 2 p.m. and 4 p.m., Wednesday through Sunday.
+Ranger-led tours are scheduled for 10 a.m., 11 a.m. and 2 p.m.., Wednesday through Sunday.